 How to choose the best budget?

 It all boils down to the type of business an entrepreneur is running.
-For most companies, a static budget can do the trick, but entrepreneurs need to implement a flexible budget for a growing business.
+A static budget can do the trick for most companies, but entrepreneurs need to implement a flexible budget for a growing business.
 Entrepreneurs will choose the budgeting process based on their necessities, specifications, and perspective.

 Closing remarks

-Based upon the company size and strength, executives need to understand better the different types of budgets and ways to formulate them.
-It is the only way to future-proof a business and take informed corporate decisions.
+Based on the company’s size and strength, executives need to understand better the different types of budgets and ways to formulate them.
+It is the only way to future-proof a business and make informed corporate decisions.